640 South State StreetDover, Delaware 19901

 Your initial weight-loss may occur quickly, so it's important to get all of the nutrition and vitamins you need as you recover.
 Your doctor will prescribe certain vitamin and mineral supplements that your body may no longer absorb well from food alone.

-The ASMBS recommends that you take the following supplements to prevent nutritional deficiencies after recovery from RYGB surgery:
+The following supplements are recommended to prevent nutritional deficiencies after recovery from RYGB surgery: